awsdocs/aws-systems-manager-user-guide/doc_source/parameter-search.md

    aws ssm describe-parameters --parameter-filters "Key=KeyId,Values=key-id"
    ```
 **Note**
 In the last example, *key\-id* represents the ID of a AWS Key Management Service \(AWS KMS\) key used to encrypt a secure string parameter created in your account\.
 Alternatively, you can enter **alias/aws/ssm** to use the default AWS KMS key for your account\.
-For more information, see [About Secure String Parameters](sysman-paramstore-securestring.md)\.
+For more information, see [Secure String Parameters](sysman-paramstore-securestring.md)\.

    If successful, the command returns output similar to the following\.